-In fiscal 2017, cash of \$16.4 million was used in investing activities, an increase in cash used of \$3.9 million from \$12.5 million which was used during the prior year comparable period.
-More cash was used during fiscal 2017 primarily due to less proceeds from the sale of real estate in fiscal 2017 than in the prior fiscal year, and decreased current fiscal year capital expenditures.
+In fiscal 2018, cash of \$10.9 million was used in investing activities, a decrease in cash used of \$5.5 million from \$16.4 million which was used during the prior year comparable period.
+This was due primarily to \$7.3 million of previously restricted cash being released and moved into the Company's operating accounts in exchange for a letter of credit.
+This was offset by less proceeds from the sale of real estate in fiscal 2018 than in the prior fiscal year.
 We anticipate that cash from operations will be sufficient to fund future capital expenditures in the near and longer term.